• Fireplace in the Old Family Dining Room

 This photograph of the fireplace in the Old Family Dining Room was taken in April 1962, during the John F. Kennedy administration.
 Jean-Baptiste Dubuc's gilded bronze clock featuring George Washington is displayed on the mantel.
 From around 1825 to 1962, presidents and their families traditionally dined in the Old Family Dining Room.
 In 1962, with the addition of a new private family dining room on the Second Floor of the White House, the room was repurposed for small official dinners, working lunches, and also serves as a staging area for state dinners.
 Located on the State Floor of the White House, the room features architectural details such as elegant plaster work and vaulted ceilings.

-• Andirons, Theodore Roosevelt Administration
+• Andirons, Theodore Roosevelt Administration, White House Collection

 Unknown